Composite Fillings

 4. Your tooth will be cleaned and dried before the filling is placed.

 5. The composite material is layered into place.
-A light is used to cure the composite filling to your tooth enamel.
+A light is used to cure the composite tooth filling to your tooth enamel.

 6. Next, your dentist shapes and contours your tooth.
 Then, she polishes it so that the sheen of your tooth matches its neighbors.